What Is The Contraction For We Have

 Common Misconceptions About Contractions

 One common misconception about contractions is that they are grammatically incorrect or somehow "lazy" forms of language.
 In reality, contractions are a perfectly acceptable and often desirable part of English.
 They serve a valuable purpose in making communication more efficient and natural.
-However, it is important to use them appropriately, considering the context and audience.
+Still, it is important to use them appropriately, considering the context and audience.

 Distinguishing "We've" from Similar-Sounding Phrases

-For example, consider the sentences:
+Take this: consider the sentences:

 • We’ve been working on this project for months.
 (Contraction, informal)